dxa/playbook/decisions.md

 The choices you make might stay with this community for years.
 Spending a couple more weeks to get the best decision for the community is well worth any delays it may cause.

+If you aren't getting enough information to make a decision, go and observe the consultation.

+If you do choose to go and observe, be very mindful of the impact your presence might have on the process.
+Seriously consider participating anonymously, maybe by dialling in instead of participating in person.

 ## Make sure the community has a say